loujr/loujr/README.md

 #### Within GitHub

-I am currently contributing to our customer stories: You can find our more about it [here](github.com/customer-stories).
+I am currently contributing to our customer stories: You can find out more about it [here](github.com/customer-stories).
 Currently, my team and I are exploring three of GitHubs most unique products:

 - [GitHub Actions](https://github.com/actions)